How to Learn Web Design (for reasonable humans who aren’t robots)

 You MIGHT want to grab all of the best web design books, and sit down and try every tutorial in them.
 You also MIGHT be a robot, and if you did this, you wouldn’t be a web designer at the end.

-You could also do a free trial of Treehouse and go through all of their videos.
+You could also do a Treehouse free trial and go through all of their videos.
 You’d learn a lot, but you still wouldn’t be a web designer.
+Even if you take my visual design course online, that’s not going to make you a web design overnight.

 Some famous person once said “writers write” (I think it was Hemingway, but this sort of thing is hard to Google).